History of Guam: Magellan's first encounter with Guam

 After a few shots were fired from the Trinidad's big guns, the natives were frightened off from the ship and retreated into the surrounding jungle.
 Magellan was eventually able to obtain rations and offered iron, a highly prized material, in exchange for fresh fruits, vegetables, and water.
-Details of this visit, the first in history between the Spanish and a Pacific island people, come from the journal of Antonio Pigafetta, the expedition's scribe and one of only 18 crew members to eventually survive the circumnavigation of the globe, completed by Juan Sebastian Elcano.
+Details of this visit, the first in history between the Spanish and a Pacific island people, come from Pigafetta's journal.

 Spanish colonization

 Despite Magellan's visit, Guam was not officially claimed by Spain until 1565 by Miguel Lopez de Legazpi.
 However, the island was not actually colonized until the 17th century.

-On June 15, 1668, the galleon San Diego arrived at the shore of the island of Guam.
+On June 15, 1668, the galleon San Diego arrived at the island of Guam.
 Jesuit missionaries led by Diego Luis de San Vitores arrived on Guam to introduce Christianity and develop trade.
-The Spanish taught the CHamorus to cultivate maize (corn), raise cattle, and tan hides, as well as to adopt western-style clothing.
+The Spanish taught the Chamorus to cultivate maize (corn), raise cattle, and tan hides, as well as to adopt western-style clothing.
 They also introduced the Spanish language and culture.
 Once Christianity was established, the Catholic Church became the focal point for village activities, as in other Spanish cities.
-Since 1565, Guam became a regular port-of-call for the Spanish galleons that crossed the Pacific Ocean from Mexico to the Philippines.
+Since 1565, Guam had been a regular port-of-call for the Spanish galleons that crossed the Pacific Ocean from Mexico to the Philippines.